OpenEvalProject/evals/manuscripts/elife-45241/v2/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/45241/elife-45241-fig10-v2.jpg)

 **Figure 10.:** (A–F) Immunolabeling of DFC nuclei of embryos of the Tg(Sox17:GFP) strain with antibodies to five methyl Cytosine (5meC) in (A–C) WT and (D–F) vgll4l homozygous mutant.
 Dotted lines delimit the DFC clusters.
 (G) Quantification of DNA methylation measured by immunofluorescence intensity.
 The values on the graph correspond to the mean of 5meC fluorescence intensity per nuclei (FI/nuclei) quantified with the ImageJ software on all nuclei of DFC clusters in morphants for Vgll4l and Dnmt3bb.1 and in embryos from a cross between two heterozygous Vgll4l mutants that have been individually genotyped after measurement of FI/nuclei of their DFCs.
 Fluorescence intensity per nuclei is expressed in relative units (R.U.).
 Statistical significance between controls (standard MO or vgll4l +/+) and loss of function conditions: two-tailed unpaired t-test. ns, not significant (p>0.05), *p≤0.05, **p≤0.01, ***p≤0.001, ****p≤0.0001.
-Numerical data and details of statistical analysis for (G) are provided in Figure 10—source data 1.10.7554/eLife.45241.025Figure 10—source data 1.Figure 10G.
+Numerical data and details of statistical analysis for (G) are provided in Figure 10—source data 1.

 ## Discussion